JhonatanGuzmanAndEndava/Personal-Endava-Challenge/README.md

 ## Notes

 * Microservices were made with IntelliJ and Spring Boot Framework
-* Project work in Docker for windows 17.12 and Docker Toolbox.
+* Project works in Docker for windows 17.12 and Docker Toolbox.
 Docker for windows 18.03 and latest version for Linux doesn't work and we don't know why